 DEFENDING HISTORY’S SECTION; ROLE OF THE US TAXPAYER FUNDED USCPAHA; OF LONDON’S CPJCE ‘GRAVE-SELLING RABBIS’

-1: In 2019 and 2020: Conference of European Rabbis (explaining moral bankruptcy of London CPJCE’s machinations); Moetzes Gedolei Hatorah; Agudath Israel of America; New York Board of Rabbis; Orthodox Union (OU); Bnei Brak Rabbinical Court of Rabbi Nissim Karelitz (signed by Rabbi Chaim Kanievsky); Chief Rabbi of South Africa; Mirrer Yeshiva (NY); [please from earlier years include12 US congressmen, 3 US senators, 10 members of Israeli Knesset, Chief Rabbi of Israel, Chief Rabbi of Western Wall].
+1: In 2019, 2020 and 2021: New Agudath Israel declaration of 3 June 2021; Conference of European Rabbis (explaining moral bankruptcy of London CPJCE’s machinations); Moetzes Gedolei Hatorah; Agudath Israel of America; New York Board of Rabbis; Orthodox Union (OU); Bnei Brak Rabbinical Court of Rabbi Nissim Karelitz (signed by Rabbi Chaim Kanievsky); Chief Rabbi of South Africa; Mirrer Yeshiva (NY); [please from earlier years include12 US congressmen, 3 US senators, 10 members of Israeli Knesset, Chief Rabbi of Israel, Chief Rabbi of Western Wall].

 2: The 12 Litvak-tradition rabbis / heads of yeshiva in the U.S. who signed a July 2015 proclamation: Rabbi Moshe Brown (Agudath Israel of West Lawrence); Rabbi Dovid Feinstein (Mesivtha Tifereth Jerusalem of America); Rabbi Reuven Feinstein (Yeshiva of Staten Island); Rabbi Aharon Feldman (Ner Israel Rabbinical College); Rabbi Moshe Green (Yeshiva D’Monsey Rabbinical College); Rabbi Osher Kalmanowitz (Mirrer Yeshiva); Rabbi Chaim Dov Keller (Telshe Yeshiva − Chicago); Rabbi Shmuel Kamenetsky (Talmudical Yeshiva of Philadelphia); Rabbi Aryeh Malkiel Kotler (Beth Medrash Govoha − Lakewood, N.J.); Rabbi Yosef Rosenblum (Beth HaMedrash Shaarei Yosher); Rabbi Aaron M. Schechter (Rabbinical Academy Mesivta Chaim Berlin); Rabbi Elya Ber Wachtfogel (Yeshiva Zichron Moshe).